 King Post Truss

 A king post truss, or turkey track truss, is built with two principal rafters, a tie beam, a central vertical post, and two struts.
 The central vertical post is what gives the king post truss its triangle shape.
 For added support, one strut is placed at a 45° angle on each side.
+The king truss is one of the most simple and cost-effective truss designs.

 Arch bottom Truss